hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-add-web-domain-ssl admin example.com /home/admin/conf/example.com/web

-The function turns on SSL support for a domain.
+This function turns on SSL support for a domain.
 Parameter ssl_dir is a path to directory where 2 or 3 ssl files can be found.
 Certificate file domain.tld.crt and its key domain.tld.key are mandatory.
 Certificate authority domain.tld.ca file is optional.
 If home directory parameter (ssl_home) is not set, https domain uses public_shtml as separate documentroot directory.

 *******************************************************************